mobilejazz/harmony-reference/docs/best-practices/design-guidelines/design-guidelines.md

 ![](pages.png)

 * The first page of a document should always be the latest up-to-date UI, and include the whole design for the entire platform.
-* Use separators to differenciate between page types.
+* Use separators to differentiate between page types.
 Do not place any designs inside a "separator" page.
 They must always be blank.
 * Separators are made from 30 dashes: `------------------------------`

 ```